caiosaldanha/caiosaldanha/README.md

 # About me

-Hello, I'm Caio.
-I'm a Data Scientist with a passion for building creative and innovative solutions in data engineering, big data analytics, and product design.
-I enjoy working in collaborative environments where I can collaborate with diverse teams to solve complex problems.
+Hi, I'm Caio, a Data Scientist with broad experience and interests in Data Analysis, Data Engineering, ML Ops, AI, and Product Management.
+My background includes Web Development, Academic Research, Communication, Project Management, Python Programming, SQL, and JavaScript.

-My educational journey started with studying marketing, advertising, and linguistics during my undergraduate studies, and now I'm majoring in Big Data & Analytics Management from Senac.
-I'm also pursuing a certificate in Data Science & Machine Learning from Tera, as I believe in continuous learning and growth to keep up with the fast-evolving field of data science.
+I hold a BSc in Marketing from Senac (Brazil) and am currently pursuing an MBA in Big Data & Analytics Management from Senac, as well as a Data Science & Machine Learning Certificate from Tera (Brazil).

 # Data Science & Analytics Portfolio